ale-ditoy/i4-new-js-css-prototype/README-js.md

 ## Todo

-- ensure that only one frame can be edited at a time
-  - block also the sidemarks?
 - get the id from the data- and fake the save + close
   - remove the border from the editable
 - retain the image plugin for medium-editor